faranalytics/socketnaut/README.md

 - Returns: `<socketnaut.ServiceAgent>`

 Instatiates a `ServiceAgent`.
-Just one `ServiceAgent` may be instantiated for each Worker; hence, this function will throw an Error if it is called more than once in each Worker.
+Just one `ServiceAgent` may be instantiated for each Worker; hence, this function will throw an Error if it is called more than once.

 ## Usage